Dr. Kim A. Shollenberger, Graduate Coordinator

 After the Post Baccalaureate Change of Objective form has been submitted and processed, your status changes to graduate student with its new fee requirement, changes in financial aid, and priority registration.
 For your status to be changed for a given quarter, you must submit these forms by the 4th week of the previous quarter.
 You may change your objective back to a BS degree if you change your mind.

 More details regarding the blended program are available here:

 Continuous Enrollment Requirement

-Until a student completely finishes all requirements and a thesis is uploaded, he or she must be continuously registered.
-Therefore, if a student is finished with his or her required classes, but continues to work on a thesis, he or she must continually register for 1 unit of GS-S597 course through Continuing Education Department, regardless of whether or not he or she is on campus.
-The only exception is summer quarters, unless the student finishes during summer quarter.
-In that case, it is required that he or she be registered even for the summer quarter.
+Until you completely finish all degree requirements and a thesis is uploaded, you must be continuously registered as a graduate student (except for summer quarter).
+Therefore, if you are finished with all your required classes, but are continuing to work on a thesis, you must continually register for 1 unit of the course GS-S597 through the Extended Education Department until you are done, regardless of whether or not you are on campus.
+If you plan on completing your thesis during the summer quarter, it is required that you register for GS-S597 for the summer quarter.